Do we know what causes basal and squamous cell skin cancers?

 Most basal cell and squamous cell skin cancers are caused by repeated and unprotected skin exposure to ultraviolet (UV) rays from sunlight, as well as from man-made sources such as tanning beds.

 UV rays can damage the DNA inside skin cells.
-DNA is the chemical in each of our cells that makes up our genes – the instructions for how our cells function.
+DNA is the chemical in each of our cells that makes up our genes.
+Genes contain instructions for how our cells function.
 We usually look like our parents because they are the source of our DNA.
 But DNA affects more than just how we look.

 Sometimes the DNA damage inside skin cells affects certain genes that control how and when the cells grow and divide.
 Usually the cells can repair the damage, but in some cases this results in abnormal DNA, which may be the first step on the path to cancer.

-Researchers don’t yet know all of the DNA changes that result in skin cancer, but they have found that many skin cancers have changes in tumor suppressor genes.
+Researchers don’t yet know all of the DNA changes that result in skin cancer, but they have found that in many skin cancers the cells have changes in tumor suppressor genes.

-The gene most often found to be altered in squamous cell cancers is called TP53.
+The gene most often altered in squamous cell cancers is called TP53.
 This tumor suppressor gene normally causes cells with damaged DNA to die.
 When TP53 is altered, these abnormal cells may live longer and perhaps go on to become cancerous.

 These are not the only gene changes that play a role in the development of skin cancer.
 There are likely to be many others as well.

 People with xeroderma pigmentosum (XP) have a high risk for skin cancer.
 XP is a rare, inherited condition resulting from a defect in an enzyme that repairs DNA damage.
 Because people with XP are less able to repair DNA damage caused by sunlight, they often develop many cancers on sun-exposed areas of their skin.